Compare Versions

 (c) (1) Subject to paragraph (2), a developer, before making an automated decision tool system that it designs, codes, or produces available to potential deployers, shall perform an impact assessment on the automated decision tool system and annually thereafter.

-that a developer first made available to potential deployers before January 1, 2025, the developer shall perform an impact assessment on the automated decision tool system before January 1, 2026, and annually thereafter.
+(2) With respect to an automated decision tool system that a developer first made available to potential deployers before January 1, 2025, the developer shall perform an impact assessment on the automated decision tool system before January 1, 2026, and annually thereafter.

 (d) A developer shall ensure that an impact assessment prepared pursuant to subdivision (c) includes all of the following:

-(1) A statement of the purpose of the automated decision tool system and its intended benefits,
+(1) A statement of the purpose of the automated decision tool system and its intended benefits, uses, and deployment contexts.

 (2) A description of the automated decision tool’s system’s outputs and how they are used to make, or be a substantial factor in making, a consequential decision.